wuzhengy/TAU/README.md

 ```
 ---
 ## Mining Process: Votings, chain choice and block generation.
-This process is for multiple chains paralell execution.
 ```
 1. get chain ID.

-2. If the (current time -  `ChainID` current-block time ) is bigger than DefaultMaxBlockTime, go to (9) to use current safe root to generate the new current block
+2. If the (current time -  `ChainID` current-block time ) is bigger than DefaultMaxBlockTime and a valid transaction exist in tx pool go to (9) to generate a new block
-    // not find new block than DefaultMaxBlockTime, everyonce is entitled to generate a block with a valid transaction

 3. Choose a Peer from  P:=TAUpeers[`ChainID`]
       If chainID+Peer is requested within DefaultBlockTime, go to (1) // do not revisit same peer within block time